Spelt/ZXing.Delphi/README.md

 With this library you can scan with native speed without the use of linking in external libraries and avoid compability issues and dependencies.
 It is fast.

-Its compatible with in Delphi XE7, XE8 and AppMethod and tested with IOS 8.x 32/64bit, Windows 32/64 and OSX.
+Its compatible with in Delphi XE7, XE8, 10 Seattle and AppMethod and tested with IOS 8.x, 9.x 32/64bit, Windows 32/64 and OSX.
 Not yet tested it with Android but that should work too.
 The goal of ZXing.Delphi is to make scanning barcodes as effortless, painless, fast and build within your FireMonkey or native Windows applications.
-Just include the source files or create a .bpl and add it in your existings projects and build the ZXing.Delphi source with your projects.
+Just include the source files or create a .bpl and add it in your existings projects and build the ZXing.Delphi source within your projects.

 ###Changes
+- v2.0 Date: 2015/11/30
+	- Implemented  QR Codes + extensive unit tests

 - v1.1 Date: 2015/7/11
 	- Implemented Code93 + unit test

 - v1.0
  	- Init upload
  	- Base classes 1D barcode implemented.
  	- Code 128 format is implemented.

+###Features
+- Native compiled barcode scanning for all FireMonkey platforms (IOS/Android/Windows/OSX).
+- FREE.
+No ridiculous licence fees.
+Just FREE.
+- Speed
+- Barcodes: QCode, Code 128, Code93
+- Simple API
+- Unit tests provided

 #HELP NEEDED
-Although it works extremely well, it works currently only with one type barcode (Code 128).
+Although it works extremely well, it works currently only with a few barcodes.
 I only needed one barcode so for me there is no immediate need yet for me to implement more types but I like to add all of them!
 For that I need your help!

-Its a good start for an awesome community effort!

-The 1D barcode base classes I already implemented so if you need to have another 1D Barcode like Code39 you can see the C# source here: https://github.com/Redth/ZXing.Net.Mobile/blob/master/src/ZXing.Net/oned/Code39Reader.cs and convert it to Pascal.
+The base classes I already implemented so if you need to have another Barcode like Code39 you can see the C# source here: https://github.com/Redth/ZXing.Net.Mobile/blob/master/src/ZXing.Net/oned/Code39Reader.cs and convert it to Pascal.
 It's pretty easy.

 Only with your help we can get all the barcodes here!
 A unit test project is included and all barcodes must be unit tested!